 The psalm begins with a universal call to consider wisdom (verses 1-4), and the announcement of the psalmist that he will share his wisdom in a parable.
 The phrase “dark saying” in verse 4 denotes a statement that is profound or hard to understand.

 Verses 5-13 point out the folly of those who trust in wealth, for human riches cannot delay death or purchase immortality.
 In contrast, the godly are assured of triumph “in the morning” of Christ’s return; this theme is developed in verses 14-15.
 Redemption, though it cannot be purchased by human riches, is purchased by God, who delivers the righteous from “the power of the grave.”
 The word translated “receive” in verse 15 indicates being taken up into the heavens in the same manner as Enoch was (see Genesis 5:24).
 This verse is one of the strongest allusions to immortality found in the Book of Psalms.

 In verses 16-20, the writer goes back to his initial theme, asserting that the righteous need not fear when the wicked prosper.
 Death ultimately will strip the proud of their glory, because they cannot take their honor and possessions with them.

 Psalm 50 presents God as the Judge of all the earth, and gives a scathing condemnation of formalism and hypocrisy in worship.
-It is possible that this psalm was written for an event such as the Feast of Tabernacles, held every seventh year, during which the priests were commanded to read the Law and explain its meaning to the people.
+It is possible that this psalm was written for an event held every seventh year during the annual Feast of Tabernacles, when the priests were commanded to read the Law and explain its meaning to the people.